zavolanlab/mirflowz/pipeline_documentation.md

         The read alignment starts at position 5338.
 As the read has length 21, its end position is 5359.
         There is a 5-nucleotide overhang on both ends.
-Thus, the feature is not considered to intersect the read alignment and the tag is an empty string.
+Thus, the feature is not considered to intersect the read alignment and the alignment is not written in the output file.

 Example 4 | Feature intersects alignment | using feature's "Alias"